 MySQL doesn't support the full set of regular expressions you use in ColdFusion or Perl, but it does support most of what you would use normally.
 That includes beginning and end of line matches, character classes, ranges, and matching certain numbers of items.

 A few more quick notes: The MySQL Regex escape character is two back slashes.
 So for example, \. will escape the . character.
 Secondly - to do case sensitive regular expressions, you use the binary keyword:

-where name regexp binary 'Camden'
+select id from products where name regexp binary 'Camden'

 Lastly - do know that when you use regex in MySQL, the engine has to check each and every line to see if your regex matches.
 This may lead to slower performance.